 Basically you can design specific questions for whatever your goal may be.

 There are types of surveys for everything.
-You can use a semantic differential or Likert Scale survey for customer feedback, gauge employee satisfaction, or use them purely for market research purposes.
+You can use a semantic differential or Likert Scale survey for customer feedback, gauge employee satisfaction with an exit survey, or use them purely for market research purposes.

 Want to gather complex data about your customers or employees?
 Use a survey.